Randy Atcher: Songwriting career

 Atcher wrote over 450 songs.
 Atcher also wrote the theme song for WHAS TV's T-Bar-V Ranch.
 When the show first went on the air its theme song was "I Love the Prairie Country," a song by the Sons of the Pioneers.
 It was replaced by Atcher's original theme song a few years later.

 Originally, Atcher sang the traditional "Happy Birthday" song on "T-Bar-V", paying ASCAP for each singing of it.
 Atcher wrote his own birthday song for the program and the station did not have to pay for each performance of the new song.

 Many of Atcher's songs were used on the WHAS-TV programs.
 Hayloft Hoedown was always closed with a gospel hymn and Atcher's song The Golden Key was the most requested of those hymns.
 Hayloft Hoedown also had a goodnight song at the end of the program.
 "The parents used to tell me that their children would begin to cry when that song started because it meant they had to go to bed," Atcher read the words to the song:

 The time has come to say goodnight, Goodnight, goodnight.
 But we'll be here next Saturday, until then, goodnight.

 Costume

 Atcher wore a custom "Nudie" suit, made by the famous country-western tailor, Nudie Cohn.
 Atcher's suit is on display in the Kentucky Historical Society's permanent exhibit.

 Community service

 Atcher narrated over 600 non-fiction books over a 40-year period for Louisville's American Printing House for the Blind.

 Atcher was a favorite regular performer on the annual Louisville fund-raising telethon WHAS Crusade for Children.
+Louisville resident and professional wrestling figure Jim Cornette recounted his astonishment in 2018 of Atcher appearing on that year's telethon, being unaware that Atcher had been dead for many years prior, with a previously recorded performance shown instead.